AdobeDocs/advertising.en/help/search-social-commerce/admin/conversion-metrics/conversion-metric-edit-available.md

 >[!NOTE]
 >
->If Adobe Advertising collects data for new conversion metrics, then the new metrics &mdash; except for conversions tracked by [!DNL Google Ads], [!DNL Google Analytics], and [!DNL Microsoft® Advertising] universal event tracking tags &mdash; are automatically excluded from management views and reports until you include them.
-New conversions tracked by [!DNL Google Ads], [!DNL Google Analytics], and [!DNL Microsoft® Advertising] universal event tracking tags are always automatically available.
+>If Adobe Advertising collects data for new conversion metrics, then the new metrics &mdash; except for conversions tracked by [!DNL Google Ads], [!DNL Google Analytics], and [!DNL Microsoft Advertising] universal event tracking tags &mdash; are automatically excluded from management views and reports until you include them.
+New conversions tracked by [!DNL Google Ads], [!DNL Google Analytics], and [!DNL Microsoft Advertising] universal event tracking tags are always automatically available.

 >[!MORELIKETHIS]
 >